cyruscsc/ai-notes/Artificial Intelligence/Optimization/Local Search.md

 - A search algorithm that maintains a single node and searches by moving to a neighbouring node
 - Interested in finding the best answer to a question
-- Interested only in the answer rather than the path to the answer as in [[Search]]
+- Interested only in the answer rather than the path to the answer as in [[search]]

 ## Characteristics